Kaehler-Einstein Fano threefolds of degree 22: Invariant curves in the surface

 \section{Invariant curves in the surface $\mathcal{R}$}

 In this section we describe irreducible $G$-invariant curves in the surface~$\mathcal{R}$, and complete the classification of irreducible $G$-invariant curves in the threefold~$V_u$ (see Proposition~\ref{proposition:curves}).
-We will see that $\mathcal{R}$ contains exactly two irreducible $G$-invariant curves.
-One of them is the conic $\mathcal{C}_2$.
-To describe the second curve, we will describe all irreducible $G$-invariant curves in surface $E_{Q_u}$.
+We will show that $\mathcal{R}$ contains exactly two irreducible $G$-invariant curves, one of which is the conic $\mathcal{C}_2$.
+To describe the other curve, we analyze all irreducible $G$-invariant curves in surface $E_{Q_u}$.
 We start with

-\begin{remark} Recall from Remark~\ref{remark:dP4} that the surface $\mathcal{S}$ is smooth at every point of the curve $\Gamma$ except for the points $(1:0:0:0:0)$ and $(0:0:0:0:1)$, where it has isolated ordinary double singularities.
+\begin{remark} Recall from Remark~\ref{remark:dP4} that the surface $\mathcal{S}$ is smooth at every point of the curve $\Gamma$ except for the points $(1:0:0:0:0)$ and $(0:0:0:0:1)$, which are isolated ordinary double singularities.
 This implies that

 for some section $\widetilde{\Gamma}$ of the projection $E_{Q_u}\to\Gamma$, where $\textbf{l}_1$ and $\textbf{l}_2$ are the fibers of this projection over the points $(1:0:0:0:0)$ and $(0:0:0:0:1)$, respectively.
 The curve~$\widetilde{\Gamma}$ is irreducible and $G$-invariant.
 Since $\widetilde{\Gamma}$ is contained in $\widetilde{\mathcal{S}}$, its image in $V_u$ is the conic $\mathcal{C}_2$. \end{remark}